DigitalCrypto/scite-mql/README.md

 ## Support this project

-If you want to support this project you can [help this little girl](http://www.stevehopwoodforex.com/phpBB3/viewtopic.php?f=10&t=4200&hilit=donation)
+If you want to support this project you can [help a little girl or boy](http://www.compassion.com/)

 ## Changelog